Arrival / Enrolment

 - ASBMB - https://www.asbmb.org.au/

 For changes in panel membership, you need to discuss with your supervisor in the first instance.
+Then return the form to the HDR Student Coordinator for processing.

 For issues / problems with your panel that cannot be discussed with your supervisor please contact the Associate Director (HDR) and/or the HDR Student Coordinator (see 'contacts' page for details).